input-output-hk/marlowe-cardano/marlowe-cli/examples/escrow/confirm-problem.md

 MEDIATION_DEADLINE=$((NOW+4*24*HOUR))
 ```

-* The current slot is 30445.
+* The current slot is 3419202.
-* The buyer Thomas Middleton must pay before Fri, 15 Apr 2022 23:47:56 +0000.
+* The buyer Thomas Middleton must pay before Sun, 18 Sep 2022 13:46:42 +0000.
-* They buyer Thomas Middleton has until Sat, 16 Apr 2022 23:47:56 +0000 to complain.
+* They buyer Thomas Middleton has until Mon, 19 Sep 2022 13:46:42 +0000 to complain.
-* The seller Francis Beaumont has until Sun, 17 Apr 2022 23:47:56 +0000 to dispute a complaint.
+* The seller Francis Beaumont has until Tue, 20 Sep 2022 13:46:42 +0000 to dispute a complaint.
-* The mediator Christopher Marlowe has until Mon, 18 Apr 2022 23:47:56 +0000 to decide on a disputed complaint.
+* The mediator Christopher Marlowe has until Wed, 21 Sep 2022 13:46:42 +0000 to decide on a disputed complaint.

 The contract also involves the price of the good exchanged and a minimum-ADA value.